View full guide »

 - No later than two years after entering into the franchise agreement, if the franchisor never provided the disclosure document

-The courts' interpretation of the rescission remedy has blurred these two time periods by deeming that a materially non-compliant or deficient disclosure document is no disclosure at all, entitling a franchisee to rescind within two (2) years after entering into the franchise agreement.
+The courts' interpretation of the rescission remedy has blurred these two time periods by deeming that a materially non-compliant or deficient disclosure document is no disclosure at all, entitling a franchisee to rescind no later than two years after entering into the franchise agreement.
 As a result, strict compliance with the delivery requirements and the prescribed contents of a disclosure document is a necessity.
 Delivery of a generic "standard form" disclosure document to a prospective franchisee is insufficient and will not protect a franchisor from claims of noncompliance - particularly in cases where additional material information regarding the proposed franchise is known to the franchisor at the time of disclosure.

 Claims for misrepresentation can be made against not only the franchisor, but also against the directors or officers who signed the certificate of disclosure and other individuals who are involved with the grant of the franchise.
 "Misrepresentation" is defined broadly to include omissions, and a franchisee is deemed to rely on a misrepresentation in a disclosure document and on the information contained in the disclosure document provided.